By

 To guarantee the integrity of transactions between the mainnet and the sidechain, a middle party is required.
 This intermediate point is managed by federations, which can be both code-based or a group of individuals.
 Federations are in charge of verifying the locking and releasing processes mentioned earlier.
 They inspect whether the locked-up coins match the released coins, ensuring that the sidechain's value never exceeds that of the mainchain.

-Although initially created as a scalability solution, these independent chains offer a number of different advantages that help improve the overall efficiency of blockchain.
+Although initially created as a scalability solution, these independent chains offer a number of different advantages that help improve the overall efficiency of blockchain and enable the development of specific applications tailored to different use cases within the blockchain ecosystem.

-Perhaps one of the greatest strengths of sidechains is their ability to solve blockchain’s scalability problems.
-By increasing the transaction capacity, sidechains enable more data to be processed without any risks of network slowdowns or failures.
-They also reduce the cost of transactions.
+Perhaps one of the greatest strengths of sidechains is their ability to increase transaction speed and reduce transaction costs, effectively solving blockchain’s scalability problems.
+By enabling faster and cheaper transactions across blockchain networks, sidechains allow more data to be processed without any risks of network slowdowns or failures.
+They also provide cheaper transactions, further enhancing cost efficiency.
 This facilitates the evolution of blockchain technology as a prevailing solution for the future.

 Because blockchain is decentralized, oftentimes, reaching a decision about upgrades and new ideas is a challenge.
 Sidechains enable new updates to be tested separately from the mainchain, leading to more efficiency, faster consensus, and more reliable evolution of the technology as a whole.

-Another important benefit that sidechains bring to the table is the interaction between two separate cryptocurrencies in the blockchain system.
-Independent sidechains could be created for different cryptocurrencies, which could be connected to the mainchain, permitting exchanges.
+Another important benefit that sidechains bring to the table is that they enable the creation of decentralized applications and facilitate interactions between different cryptocurrencies in the blockchain system.
+Independent sidechains could be created for different cryptocurrencies, supporting the transfer and exchange of cryptocurrency assets, which could be connected to the mainchain, permitting exchanges.

-Sidechains can make the mainchain more functional.
-For example, they can utilize smart contracts and facilitate the creation of different dApps for blockchains that are otherwise unable to, like Bitcoin.
+Sidechains can bring smart bitcoin functionality to the bitcoin network by enabling smart contracts on the bitcoin blockchain.
+For example, they can utilize smart contracts and facilitate the creation of different decentralized applications (dApps) for blockchains that are otherwise unable to, like Bitcoin.

 Sidechains are not secured by Layer 1 and instead depend on their own validators for security.
 Attracting a large number of interested validators can be difficult, especially for chains that do not native tokens that can serve as incentives.
 As smaller chains, they are more vulnerable to potential attacks.